phmkopp/vtu11/README.md

     vtu11::write( "test.vtu", mesh, { pointDataSet }, { cellDataSet }, vtu11::RawBinaryAppendedWriter { } );
 }
 ```
-Other writes are `AsciiWriter`, `Base64BinaryWriter`, `Base64BinaryAppendedWriter`, `RawBinaryAppendedWriter` and if zlib is available also `CompressedRawBinaryAppendedWriter`.
+Other writers are `AsciiWriter`, `Base64BinaryWriter`, `Base64BinaryAppendedWriter`, `RawBinaryAppendedWriter` and if zlib is available also `CompressedRawBinaryAppendedWriter`.